The Phone Book: An Introduction

 People could also look up the phone numbers of local businesses in the yellow pages.
 The yellow pages were organized in alphabetical sections based on the type of service.
 If you needed a plumber you could search for one in the plumbing section.
 Businesses could pay to have advertisements appear in the yellow pages (a precursor to Google Ads, and an expensive one!).

 It's much easier to search for phone numbers online than by flipping through a five pound book.
-CallerSmart offers an online, community phone book that compiles a number of phone directories for all 50 U.S. states, our directory includes both white pages and yellow pages information.
+CallerSmart offers an online, community phone book that compiles a number of phone directories for all 50 U.S. states and territories, the Canadian provinces, and Carribbean nations, our directory includes both white pages and yellow pages information.
 Our community phone book is different from a traditional one because it can only be used for reverse phone lookups, meaning that you can only search it by phone number and not name.

 It's easy to use online phone books.
 You can use CallerSmart's by downloading our free reverse phone lookup app for iPhone and iPad or by visiting our website.
 All you need to do once you have our app or are on our website is copy and paste, or type, the phone number you'd like to search into the search bar.
 We will display all of the free information that we have on the phone number and offer the option to search paid databases for more information.